Fernando González Molina: Biography

 Fernando González Molina was born in Pamplona, Navarre, on 10 November 1975.
 He studied audiovisual communication at the University of Navarra and Direction at the ECAM.
 He began his audiovisual career with the short film Velocidad, starring Beatriz Carvajal, Laura Morales and Vicente Granadas.
-He was winner of the Golden Roel award at the Medina del Campo Festival, the Audience Award at the Astorga Festival, and the Blockbuster award for the best short film of the year.
-After this short, he began to work for the Globomedia production company such as the previews of the Águila Roja and Los Serrano series, as well as documentaries about the UPA Dance tours.
+He won the Golden Roel award at the Medina del Campo Festival, the Audience Award at the Astorga Festival, and the Blockbuster award for the best short film of the year.
+After this short, he began working for the Globomedia production company such as creating previews of the Águila Roja and Los Serrano series, as well as documentaries about the UPA Dance tours.
 He also made the video clips of Fran Perea and Pablo Puyol, as well as documentaries about El Sueño de Morfeo tours.

 Since 2008, he has directed some episodes of the Antena 3 television series Los hombres de Paco, where he met his assistant, Mario Casas.
 In 2009 he released his first feature film, Fuga de cerebros, a comedy in which a boy manufactures fake grants to be with the girl he likes, who is at Oxford University.
 The film became a box office success, grossing €6,863,216 and attracting 1,176,069 viewers, in addition to winning the Audience Award at the Málaga Film Festival.

-In May 2010, filming began on Tres metros sobre el cielo, based on the novel by Federico Moccia.
+In May 2010, filming began on Tres metros sobre el cielo, based on the 1992 novel of the same name by Federico Moccia.
 The film became the highest grossing Spanish film in the country, surpassing one million viewers.

-On January 17, 2011, began the broadcast on Antena 3 of his second television series, El barco, on which he served as director together with David Molina Encinas, Sandra Gallego and Jesús Colmenar.
+On January 17,2011, began the broadcast on Antena 3 of his second television series, El barco, on which he served as director together with David Molina Encinas, Sandra Gallego and Jesús Colmenar.

 On June 13, 2011, he began filming Fuga de cerebros: Ahora en Harvard as an executive producer, which tells the story of the younger brother of the protagonist of the previous film, who followed the girl he likes to Harvard University.
-Its premiere took place on December 2, 2011.
+It premiered on December 2, 2011.